 Whether you’re visiting Philly for the first time, or have lived in the city your whole life, you’re sure to find somewhere great to shoot.
 The millions of visitors to the city have plenty of photo spots, like, a carousel horse and sculptures.
-Local photographers like Adrian Rubin never run out of photo opportunities such as the Rocky statue and the Philadelphia Museum of Art steps.
+Local photographers never run out of photo opportunities such as the Rocky statue and the Philadelphia Museum of Art steps.

 Below are 9 Photo Worthy Spots in Philadelphia: